 Introductory remarks

 The Working Group noted the general interest in having the Secretariat pursue further work on the question of dispute prevention and mitigation.
 It was noted that States ought to remain free to regulate in the public interest and any solution developed to address dispute prevention and mitigation should not be encouraging them in any way to avoid doing so with the sole goal of avoiding disputes.
-Capacity building activities and ensuring the flow of information to those who needed it to make decisions were seen as key aspect of dispute prevention.
-In that light, four questions were underlined: (i) who would need to be better informed (reference was made officials who acted on the States behalf and to investors); (ii) what they would need to be informed of (for States, international obligations and for investors, relevant rules, policy interests, bureaucratic structures and State perspectives); (iii) how they could be informed and (iv) by whom they would be informed.
+Capacity building activities and ensuring the flow of information to those who needed it to make decisions were seen as key aspects of dispute prevention.
+In that light, four questions were underlined: (i) who would need to be better informed (reference was made to officials who acted on the States behalf and to investors); (ii) what they would need to be informed of (for States, international obligations and for investors, relevant rules, policy interests, bureaucratic structures and State perspectives); (iii) how they could be informed; and (iv) by whom they would be informed.

-It was underlined that best practices, guidelines or even a model text on dispute prevention or mitigation could be developed that would assist States in their efforts to prevent disputes.
+[Comment made by Australia and Chile] It was underlined that best practices, guidelines or even a model text on dispute prevention or mitigation could be developed that would assist States in their efforts to prevent disputes.
 In that regard, it was noted that work on best practices had already been done by States and inter-governmental organizations, including by the World Bank, and by non-governmental organizations.
-Therefore, it was said that in developing what the best practices were, the Secretariat would be mainly responsible for identifying and compiling the relevant information into guidelines or a model text.
+Therefore, it was said that in developing what the best practices were, the Secretariat would be mainly responsible for identifying and compiling the relevant information into guidelines, or a model text which may form part of a potential multilateral instrument on ISDS reform.

 Regarding the suggestion to consider how it might be possible to have an international institution such as the proposed advisory centre take a greater role in assisting States in the implementation of these best practices, it was noted that some delegations considered information-sharing and capacity-building as a key function of the advisory centre, whereas others questioned whether an advisory centre should be more focused on the dispute context.

 Way forward